-- Increases the membership of the Ohio Tax Credit Authority and provides for situations in which projects are started prior to receiving a tax credit. - Modifies the Small Business Investment Certificate Program to be administered by the Director of Development Services. - Makes programmatic changes to the Capital Access Loan Program and authorizes transfers from the Minority Business Enterprise Loan Fund to the Capital Access Loan Program Fund. - Increases the maximum amount the Director, with Controlling Board approval, may loan to minority business enterprises unable to finance a proposed economic development project through ordinary financial channels at comparable terms.
+- Provides for situations in which projects are started prior to the award of a job creation tax credit by the Ohio Tax Credit Authority. - Modifies the Small Business Investment Certificate Program to be administered by the Director of Development Services. - Makes programmatic changes to the Capital Access Loan Program and authorizes transfers from the Minority Business Enterprise Loan Fund to the Capital Access Loan Program Fund. - Increases the maximum amount the Director, with Controlling Board approval, may loan to minority business enterprises unable to finance a proposed economic development project through ordinary financial channels at comparable terms.